hdocmsu/hdocmsu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a senior clinical scientist (Magnetic Resonance Imaging physicist) at [Canon Medical Systems USA](https://us.medical.canon/) where I work to translate innovative imaging solutions (Deep Learning Reconstruction, Compressed Sensing, Ultra-short Echo Time imaging, Arterial Spin Labeling, etc.) to the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and engaging in the FDA 510k application processes from planning to FDA Pre-Submission (Q-Sub) meeting to preparing and reviewing application materials to responding to FDA reviewers’ questions.
+I’m a senior clinical scientist (Magnetic Resonance Imaging physicist) at [Canon Medical Systems USA](https://us.medical.canon/) where I work to translate innovative imaging solutions (Deep Learning Reconstruction, Compressed Sensing, Ultra-short Echo Time imaging, Arterial Spin Labeling, etc.) to the clinical environment by designing and conducting hypothesis-driven and clinical-evaluation research studies and engaging in the FDA 510k application processes.
 I have a track record of collaboration with radiologists, cardiologists, scientists, engineers, application specialists, MRI technicians, product managers, marketers, legal counselors, and regulatory affairs specialists.

 I enjoy learning new knowledge, generating new ideas, experimenting with new tools, and solving impactful problems in principal ways.
 My expertise and interests include: